-F# Design Guidelines
+Draft F# Component Design Guidelines

 This documentation is a draft set of component design guidelines for F# programming related to the 2.0 release of F# made by Microsoft Research and the Microsoft Developer Division in April 2010.

 This document assumes you are familiar with F# programming.
 For more information on F# programming see fsharp.net.